msquiroga89/site/content/en/authors/admin/_index.md

 superuser: true
 title: Macarena Quiroga
 ---
 I live in Buenos Aires, Argentina.
 I've studied psycholinguistics, cognitive psychology and education.
-Currently I research about language acquisition, specifically child vocabulary, with mixed methods.
+Currently I research about language acquisition, specifically child vocabulary, with mixed methods, in [Centro de Interdisciplinario de Investigaciones en Psicología Matemática y Experimental (CIIPME-CONICET)](http://www.ciipme-conicet.gov.ar/wordpress/) .
 I'm interested in deepening my knowledge about R/RStudio, either for statistic analysis or for other usages, like presentations or web design.
+I'm part of the Organising Committee of [LatinR: Latinoamerican Conference about R use in Research and Development](https://latin-r.com/).